 ‘Luciana’ has left Spain after some trauma (a lost child, apparently—the movie is rife with audience guesswork) and does whatever jobs she can seize to eke survival in the promising, perilous hive of New York City.
 Sly friend ‘Olga’ (Natasha Romanova) suggests a way to make a quick two grand: grab a hot dress, don heels and attend a ‘private party’.
 Driven to distraction by her spirit-sapping work as babysitter (for two kids so obnoxious you wish they’d suddenly come upon an open sidewalk grate), flat-broke, she takes a labyrinthine path to the mysterious meet-up.
 Big mistake?
 Or…?

 The open-ended finale seems truncated and a wee cheat initially, but on reflection the wrap fits this original psychological nerve-shredder, its subtext the pitiless commodification of humans, what amounts to semi-voluntary human trafficking.
-Apart from one brief altercation, the threat of violence is present in Asensio’s script (which she based off some of her own experiences in Manhattan) but the real damage is spiritual, and it’s (hint) spider-web covers not just Luciana, Olga and the other ‘party favors’ going a step beyond the requirements of Eyes Wide Shut, but the venal, soul-barren ‘guests’, there to be entertained.
+Apart from one brief altercation, the threat of violence is present in Asensio’s script (which she based off some of her own experiences in Manhattan) but the real damage is spiritual, and its (spider-web (hint) covers not just Luciana, Olga and the other ‘party favors’ cloosing to go a step beyond the requirements of Eyes Wide Shut, but most definitely the venal, soul-barren ‘guests’, there to be entertained.

 With David Little, Nicolas Tucci, Larry Fessenden, Ami Sheth, Anna Myrha and Jennifer Sorika Wolf.
 Prepare for some skin crawl.